Design and Analysis of Switchback Experiments: Notations, Assumptions, and Regular Switchback Experiments

 and the risk function

-Such a risk function quantifies the expected loss incurred by one design of experiment.
+Such a risk function quantifies the expected squared difference between our estimand and estimator.
 Since the estimator is unbiased, the risk function also has a second interpretation: the variance of the estimator.
-A design with lower risk is also a design whose estimator has a lower variance.
+A design with a lower risk is also a design whose estimator has a lower variance.